kushalatreya/JS-Revision/ReadMe.md

 The Filterable list was made with material design.
 The Olympic task was a class work.
-Age clculator was also a class exercise,
+Age clculator was also a class exercise, it converts given age into days.